-In the previous expressions, $b_i$ and $B_i$ respectively denotes the lower and the upper bound of the parameter space of the corresponding $\psi_{i}$, and $\gamma_{i}$ is the mapping of $\psi_{i}$ into the real axis; $d_i$ is the dimension of $i$-th group and $a$ is a hyperparameter which we typically set to $1$, although different values can be used.
-In general, the Archimedean copulae are parametrized in terms of the Kendall's Tau whose range of values has been restricted to $(0,1)$ for the for Clayton, Joe and Gumbel copulae, while is is set to $(-1,1)$ for the Frank copula.
-In the elliptical case, the Gaussian copula is parametrized in terms of the correlation coefficient $\rho$ which ranges in $(-1, 1)$; finally, the Student-$t$ copula has the additional parameter $\nu$, that is the number of degrees of freedom: a discrete uniform prior on $\{1,2,\dots,35\}$ has been used here.
-When the dimension $d$ of the specific group is larger than two, we restrict the analysis to elliptical copulae with an equi-correlation matrix: in that case, it is well known that the range of the correlation parameter is $(-1/(d-1), 1)$.
+In the previous expressions, $b_i$ and $B_i$, respectively, denote the lower and the upper bound of the parameter space of the corresponding $\psi_{i}$, and $\gamma_{i}$ is the mapping of $\psi_{i}$ into the real axis; $d_i$ is the dimension of $i$-th group, and $a$ is a hyperparameter, which we typically set to $1$, although different values can be used.
+In general, the Archimedean copulae are parametrized in terms of Kendall's Tau, for which its range of values has been restricted to $(0,1)$ for the Clayton, Joe, and Gumbel copulae, while it is set to $(-1,1)$ for the Frank copula.
+In the elliptical case, the Gaussian copula is parametrized in terms of the correlation coefficient $\rho$, which ranges in $(-1, 1)$; finally, Student's $t$ copula has the additional parameter $\nu$, and that is the number of degrees of freedom: A discrete uniform prior on $\{1,2,\dots,35\}$ has been used here.
+When dimension $d$ of the specific group is larger than two, we restrict the analysis to elliptical copulae with an equi-correlation matrix: in that case, it is well known that the range of the correlation parameter is $(-1/(d-1), 1)$.